MarkSpec — Markdown Flavor Specification

 - summary — first H1 is the book title, additional H1s are part headings.
 Exempt from single-H1.

-- references — one H1, standard heading rules.
+- references and other profile-declared collection types — one H1, standard heading rules.

 - deck — one H1 (deck title).